 What Are Hybrid Contact Lenses?

-Soft contact lenses are popular because of their comfort, and RGP lenses due to their superior vision correcting ability and oxygen permeability, not surprisingly there was demand for a lens that does both, hence the introduction of hybrid contact lenses.
+Soft contact lenses are popular because of their comfort, and RGP lenses are due to their superior vision-correcting ability and oxygen permeability, not surprisingly there was demand for a lens that does both, hence the introduction of hybrid contact lenses.
 Hybrid lenses are the best of both worlds, and use the same materials found in the other lenses detailed above.